MicrosoftDocs/SupportArticles-docs/support/azure/devops/git-clone-push-operation-failing-devops-repo.md

     1. Open the exported root certificate in Notepad, and then copy entire contents on to the clipboard.

-    2. Open *curl-ca-bundle.crt* file by going to *C:/Users/yourname/curl-ca-bundle.crt* path in a text editor.
+    2. Open the *curl-ca-bundle.crt* file by going to *C:/Users/yourname/curl-ca-bundle.crt* path in a text editor.

         > [!TIP]
         > You can use the *unix2dos* tool to change the line endings in the file from \n to \r\n and be able to open the file in Notepad.